ffbeast/ffbeast.github.io/docs/en/common_motor.md

 FFBeast project based on **BLDC (BRUSHLESS) motor**.
 None of other types is supported. **There is no DC or Step motor support!**

-But virtually any BLDC motor with three phases will work.
-From hobby grade to industrial.
-Performance of the final device will be determined by characteristics of the motor you choose.
-The more torque motor able to produce the stronger will be final device.
+Virtually any BLDC motor with three phases will work, ranging from hobby-grade to industrial.
+The performance of the final device will be determined by the characteristics of the motor you choose.
+A motor capable of producing more torque will result in a stronger final device.

 ## Howerboard/Scooter motor
 <img src="../../assets/images/motor65.jpg">

-As for now howerboard/scooter motor is considered the **best alternative** from the point of **price to torque** relation.
+As of now, the hoverboard/scooter motor is considered **the best alternative** in terms of the **price-to-torque ratio**.
-It could cost as cheap as **10 USD** per item on second hand market, while possible to produce up to **15Nm peak torque**.
+It can be as affordable as **10 USD** per item on the second-hand market, offering a peak torque of **up to 15Nm**.

-It is possible to found them as separate unit or as the part of refurbished howerboard.
+You can find them as standalone units or as part of refurbished hoverboards.
-Just search your local second hand market.
-I bet you will find good propositions for it.

-{: .highlight }
->Рисунок на лицевой стороне может быть разный, но это один и тот же мотор.
+Simply search your local second-hand market, and you're likely to come across some excellent propositions.

 ### Are them all equal?
 Unfortunately - no!

-Despite external dimensions of this motors are similar, them could be different inside.
-The power of the motor is determined by width of the stator, diameter of the stator, number of strands in motor winding.
+Despite the similar external dimensions of these motors, they can vary internally.
+The motor's power is determined by the width of the stator, the diameter of the stator, and the number of strands in the motor winding

 The most powerful items have stator width 30mm and 300mm magnets.
 It is coupled with 5 strand in motor winding.
 <img src="../../assets/images/big_stator.jpg">